 The name Terranova came from the back of a dictionary where Bittel found a section on foreign words.
 It means “new land” in Latin, and he chose it with the anticipation of utilizing his connections formed through the Watson Fellowship to bring European investors into the southern Florida real estate market.
 Terranova Corporation’s first logo was created by an art student from the University of Miami, and its first investment was in the purchase of two small unanchored strip shopping centers.
 This became a cornerstone of Terranova Corporation and Bittel’s business model for its first twenty years of business as they purchased and leased shopping centers in up-and-coming suburban markets.
 By focusing on strip centers that had a supermarket or drugstore anchor, they were able to build partnerships with some of the largest chains in Florida.
 However, as people began moving back into more urban areas of the city such as Miami Beach, Bittel and the company shifted their strategy and began to purchase urban retail centers that were part of a walkable downtown core.
 In one of the largest property sales in the history of southern Florida, Bittel purchased the first set of properties on Lincoln Road in Miami for $52 million at $850 per square foot — an amount that was seen at the time as staggering — but was able to sell this and other properties for $342 million, solidifying Terranova Corporation as a titan in the industry to be reckoned with that today owns and operates more than $1 billion in assets.

 Outside of his professional career, Bittel has led a rich life dedicated to serving his city, community, and country.
 He believes that one of the first steps towards bettering the community is through ensuring those designated to lead are the right ones for the job, and was an elected member of the Democratic National Committee for eight years, as well as the national finance co-chair for the committee.
 He was also a board member and the vice chairman of development for the National Jewish Democratic Council and a trustee member for the Greater Miami Chamber of Commerce.
-For the local Miami community, he has held board positions for the Miami-Dade Expressway Authority, the Community Partnership for the Homeless, and the Jackson Memorial Hospital Foundation.
-Currently, he is on the board for Teach for America Miami and Achieve Miami, having stated that the inner city education gap could potentially be the most destabilizing single issue facing the United States.
+For the local Miami community, he has held board positions for the Miami-Dade Expressway Authority, the Community Partnership for the Homeless, Teach for America (TFA), and the Jackson Memorial Hospital Foundation.
+Currently, he is on the board for Achieve Miami, having stated that the inner city education gap could potentially be the most destabilizing single issue facing the United States.
 When he can catch a minute between his business and community endeavors, he enjoys spending time with his wife and three children, reading non-fiction, and catching a Miami Heat game.